jesusmontano/soccerDribbler/README.md

 * `HTML5 Canvas` for rendering.

 ## Implementation Timeline
-Thursday:
+8/18
 * Make the base of the game.
-This will include the field and movement mechanics.
+This will include the field and movement mechanics of the referee, opponents, and other moving objects.

-Friday:
+8/19
-* The spawning mechanics of defenders will be added.
+* The spawning mechanics of defenders will be added and power-ups will be implemented.

-Saturday:
+8/20
-* Implement player/defender collision mechanics.
+* Implement collision detection algorithm for all moving objects.

-Sunday:
+8/21
 * Improve visuals and iron out the remainder of the project.